1041 views | Last updated on Sep 22, 2020

 By default, all LibraryH3lp accounts start with one kind of tag available for chats: Tag for Followup.
-Optionally, administrators can add additional categories to their account, so that chats can be tagged using descriptive categories, which paves the way for all kinds of later analysis.
+Optionally, full administrators can add additional categories to their account, so that chats can be tagged using descriptive categories, which paves the way for all kinds of later analysis.
+The ability to create and manage categories is not available to mini-admins who have restricted privileges over a sub-portion of the subscription.

 Here is the basic lay of the land: